 The resources provided are in compliance with the Center for Medicare & Medicaid Services (CMS) as it relates to services provided for living donors and the United Network for Organ Sharing (UNOS) and the Organ Procurement and Transplantation Network (OPTN) guidelines.

-Professional Counselors and Social Workers can earn one contact hour of continuing education credit from the Texas State Board of Examiners of Professional Counselors and the Texas State Board of Social Work Examiners, respectively, by completing either the live or recorded webinar.
+Professional counselors can earn one contact hour of continuing education credit from the Texas State Board of Examiners of Professional Counselors by completing either the live or recorded webinar.